Natalie-A/simple-webapp-flask/README.md

 The app is containerized using Docker.
 The Dockerfile does the following:

-- Starts from a lightweight base image that supports Flask.
+- Starts from a lightweight base image that supports Python 3.
-- Installs Python 3 and necessary dependencies.
+- Installs Flask and necessary dependencies.
 - Copies the application code to the container.
 - Sets the entry point to run the Flask app on port 8080.